Here’s what you need to do if you spilled liquid such as water or coffee on your laptop touchpad:

 Let’s get started!

 What Should You Do First When Liquid Gets on Your Laptop Touchpad?
+(4 Steps)

 Turn off the computer right away.
-Everything else is secondary.

 We’ll get deep into why this matters very soon, but focus on removing electricity from the equation as soon as you can.

 After that is done, there are a number of other steps you can take to try to protect the laptop.

-Turn Your Laptop Off
+#1 Turn Off Your Laptop

 Liquids can cause shorts that damage the circuits of your laptop, but only if there is electrical power.

 Unplug the laptop as quickly as you can (assuming it is plugged in), and hold the power button until it is completely off.

 If your laptop has a removable battery, remove the battery once the laptop is off.